ALEXA M. HOULE ’21, ’22

 Unfailing faculty support helps her launch a career

-There are many reasons to earn your B.S. in Dental Hygiene when you already hold the A.S. degree.
+There are many reasons to earn your B.S. in Dental Hygiene when you already hold the A.S. degree in dental hygiene.
 The B.S. will enable you to seek careers in dental care with higher salaries, pursue careers beyond clinical practice, and gain a competitive edge over job applicants who don’t hold the bachelor’s degree.
+You must be a licensed dental hygienist with an A.S. degree in dental hygiene in order to pursue this online degree completion program.

 The University of New Haven’s dental hygiene program is one of the most prestigious in the country, thanks to both its rigorous standards and student-centered approach.
 That’s the opinion of both The Best Colleges.org and GradReports.com, who have ranked the program as one of the best in the U.S.